-- The phenomena described above may seem to provide good arguments for successive cyclicity at the CP-level. - However, as pointed out in Keine (2016), to the extent that they apply optionally, they do not force the conclusion that movement out of CP must pass via SpecC. - Rather, they are merely compatible with such a conclusion.
+- The phenomena described above may seem to provide good arguments for successive cyclicity at the CP-level. - However, as pointed out in Keine (2016), they actually do not enforce the conclusion that movement out of CP must pass via SpecC. - Rather, they are merely compatible with such a conclusion.
 (For instance, we don't know whether such movement passes via SpecC if there is no reflexive pronoun contained in the wh-phrase.) - This caveat, however, does not apply to the arguments that follow since these refer to phenomena that obligatorily show up in the context of long movement out of CP.